Brainitech/Hackathon_IIT/README.md

 20% idea to be run on localhost/online domain
 10% idea to be run on mobile as a apk installer

+>>DECIDED TO MAKE UI USING HTML/CSS AND HOST IT     ON GITHUB.IO

 Frontend must contain:
 1. Temperature scale
 2. Location list (searchable)